-FCC Chairman will address the future of net neutrality on Wednesday
+FCC chairman will address the future of net neutrality on Wednesday

 So it begins: FCC Chairman Ajit Pai appears to be showing his cards regarding his promised rollback of net neutrality rules.
 He is slated to speak on “the future of internet regulation” on Wednesday, Reuters reported today.

-TechCrunch confirmed with the FCC that atalk is taking place, although the topic was not officially disclosed.
+TechCrunch confirmed with the FCC that a talk is taking place, although the topic was not officially disclosed.
 Pai previously said at Mobile World Congress in Barcelona that he considers the FCC’s approach to regulating the internet heavy-handed and old-fashioned.But unlike the Broadband Privacy Rule, which could be repealed under the Congressional Review Act, and the zero-rating inquiries, which were merely advisory to begin with, the 2015 Open Internet Order is a major standing piece of regulation, one that can’t be waved away.
-This talk could be the first time the Chairman addresses specifically how he plans to dismantle net neutrality and the other rules announced two years ago.
+This talk could be the first time the chairman addresses specifically how he plans to dismantle net neutrality and the other rules announced two years ago.

 Given the structure of the Order and the hints Pai has given, one possible strategy is that he will question former Chairman Tom Wheeler’s justification for using the stronger Title II authority, rather than the Title I under which broadband services have generally been classed, as a basis for net neutrality.